 - Latitude59 Pitch Competition.
 This competition is for early-stage startups with a solid mission, a scalable business model, and a functioning product with proven traction/feedback.

 - sTARTUp Pitching.
 Preferred applicants for this pitching competition have a strong mission and a scalable business model.
-Your startup should have a functioning product with traction/feedback, a strong team, and you should be ready for an investment.
+Your startup should have a functioning product with traction/feedback and a strong team, and you should be ready for an investment.

 Sometimes, intense brainstorming in good company is just what you need to overcome challenges.
 Such opportunities enable the exchange of ideas and present new perspectives on your business model.